nervosnetwork/ckb-js-vm/docs/tutorial/src/introduction.md

 instance, the manual states:
 - The complete regular expression library requires only ~15 KiB (x86 code), excluding Unicode support
 - The full Unicode library adds approximately 45 KiB (x86 code)
-- BigInt, BigFloat, and BigDecimal functionality (via the libbf library) requires about 90 KiB (x86 code)

 ## Total Solution
 With a JavaScript engine, it is still very difficult to develop a full featured on-chain script.
 We also provide